Relativistic unitary coupled cluster method for ground-state molecular properties: Result and Discussion

-Figure \ref{fig:my_label1}(b) presents a comparison of $\delta\%$ from the experimental results for UCC3, qUCCSD, and CCSD Z-vector methods.
-It can be seen that the UCC3 method displays a larger deviation from the experimental values, whereas the qUCCSD and Z-vector methods yield more accurate results and are generally very close to each other.
-The UCC3 method shows the smallest deviation with respect to the experiment for CaF and is 8.15 $\%$.
-The qUCCSD and Z-vector methods yield much lower deviations of 1.70$\%$ and 1.30$\%$, respectively, and it is observed for SrF.
-The UCC3 shows the highest deviation of 22.63$\%$ for BaF.
-The qUCCSD and Z-vector results show very good agreement with the experiment for BaF with remarkably improved values of 3.36$\%$, and 3.11$\%$, respectively.
+Figure \ref{fig:my_label1}(b) compares the percentage deviations ($\delta\%$) of the UCC3, qUCCSD, and Z-vector results from the experimental values.
+It can be seen that the UCC3 method displays larger deviations from the experimental values, whereas the qUCCSD and Z-vector methods yield more accurate results and are generally very close to each other.
+For CaF, the UCC3 method shows the smallest deviation from experiment, amounting to 8.15 $\%$.
+For SrF, the qUCCSD and Z-vector methods yield much lower deviations of 1.70$\%$ and 1.30$\%$, respectively.
+The UCC3 method shows the highest deviation for BaF, amounting to 22.63$\%$.
+For BaF, the qUCCSD and Z-vector results show very good agreement with experiment, with markedly improved deviations of 3.36$\%$, and 3.11$\%$, respectively.